katgironpe/random_user/README.md

 ## Installation

-This package is [available in Hex](https://hex.pm/docs/publish) and can be installed as:
+This package is [available in Hex](https://hex.pm/docs/publish) and can be installed as follows:

   1. Add `random_user` to your list of dependencies in `mix.exs`: